 Aside from the medical field, there are other industries that make use of hemp.
 It is used in making paper products, fuel, feed for livestock, making of plastics, textiles, and other industrial products.

 Because of its versatility and functionality, Hemp is used in the process of producing many raw materials.
-CBD oils may bring relief to a wide variety of ailments and conditions that include chronic pain, depression, anxiety or even cancer.
+CBD oils may bring relief to a wide variety of ailments and conditions that include chronic pain, depression or even anxiety.
 Its beneficial effects are widely known and well-appreciated by those who have tried it.

 Hemp has been regarded by some as the “wonder leaf” of our time.
 However, it is not yet widely appreciated commercially because of its link to Marijuana.
 Its legality and acceptance to be purchased over-the-counter are still being regulated since federal hemp regulations require CBD products to be THC-free.
 What does the future hold for CBD?
 Only time will tell!